srcfl/srcful-documentation/docs/srcful-terms/terms.md

 ### 6. Utility tokens

 - By linking a Solana wallet to the Service, connecting the gateway to the Service and making electricity available to the network operators through the Service, the End User can be rewarded with utility tokens as described on the Srcful website.
-Neither the End User nor Srcful are entitled to any other compensation for using or providing the Services, unless explicitly set out in these Terms and Conditions.
+Neither the End User nor Srcful are entitled to any other rewards or compensation for using or providing the Services, unless explicitly set out in these Terms and Conditions.

 ### 7. Limitation of Liability